 Graduate students in education may be admitted into one of three programs: 1) PDE approved certification program(s) only – no M.Ed. degree; 2) M.Ed with PDE approved certification(s) programs or 3) M. Ed. without completing a PDE certification program.
 Students who elect to complete a PDE approved certification(s) programs only need to check with the financial aid office to determine eligibility for aid.
 The federal government has disallowed aid for any graduate student who already has an instructional certification (completed either at undergraduate or post-bacc level) and is not seeking a degree.
 Students who do not have an instructional certification may at the graduate level qualify for aid for either the first certification or completing a dual-certification program (both at once that does not allow the completion of one before the other).
 Students seeking to complete either one or more PDE approved certification(s) within the M.Ed. program may qualify for aid.
 For most students and situations, the M.Ed. degree requires only the research course in addition to the certification courses.
 For some who need electives for the degree, that would vary depending on a review of transcripts.
 Students accepted into one or more certification programs only will receive a certificate of completion once the student teaching and all required courses have been completed and the candidate has been recommended for certification.
 Students in the M.Ed. program will receive a diploma and upon request a certificate of completion of the certification(s) program.

 The Masters in Education (M.Ed.) programs are designed to meet the professional needs of individuals seeking initial or advanced degree and/or certification(s) programs in education and leadership.
 The primary purpose of Chestnut Hill College’s graduate program in education is to enhance the quality of teaching and prepare candidates for leadership roles, such as school principals and reading specialists.
-The mission of the education department is to build on the intellectual and holistic foundation of the Mission of Chestnut Hill College by helping students develop the professional skills and attitudes to educate a diverse community of learners.
+The mission of the Division of Teacher Education and Leadership is to build on the intellectual and holistic foundation of the Mission of Chestnut Hill College by helping students develop the professional skills and attitudes to educate a diverse community of learners.
 The department seeks to foster a deep commitment to teaching and lifelong learning.

 The graduate programs integrate knowledge of theory and practice with field experiences that include student teaching for initial certifications, and comprehensive practicum work for advanced preparation.
 The specific curriculum programs offer breadth of knowledge and in-depth specialization.
 Individuals have the opportunity to acquire beginning or advanced knowledge in one or more specialties, to develop greater competence in their disciplines, and to discover innovative and effective approaches to the educational process.
 The overall objective of these programs is to contribute significantly to the improvement of instruction in the classroom, the leadership in schools, and support services to meet the needs of all children.